To main content To navigation

 Fee

-825 EUR, Academic/non-profit rate.
-The rates include the tuition fee, course materials, the academic program, and coffee/tea breaks.
+The rates include the tuition fee, course materials, the academic program, social and plenary program, and coffee/tea breaks

 Interested?